Isan-Rivkin/DavidStar/README.md

 State B:
 Incase A is True try a combination with B

-Pseudo Code:
+Input/Output:

-// init = public void init(IValidator validator, CombinationsCreator combinator, PermutationsCreator permutator);
+- init = public void init(IValidator validator, CombinationsCreator combinator, PermutationsCreator permutator);-
-// validator = holds all the equations and evaluates a given orderd input of combination
+- validator = holds all the equations and evaluates a given orderd input of combination
-//input =  public Combination decipher(Func a_predicate,Bank initial_bank,int a_len)
+- input =  public Combination decipher(Func a_predicate,Bank initial_bank,int a_len)
-//a_predicate = callback to filter results
+- a_predicate = callback to filter results

+Pseudo-Code:

 A = allPermutations(initial_bank,a_predicate)
 while not found: